 We have a procedure in place for dealing with emergencies and all staff know they have a duty to take swift action.
-The Inclusion Leader and Lead First Aider ensures that all staff feel confident in knowing what to do in an emergency.
-Details of how to call an ambulance are kept by the 'phone at the school office (add any others e.g. swimming pool phone).
+The Headteacher / named person ensures that all staff feel confident in knowing what to do in an emergency.
+Details of how to call an ambulance are kept by the 'phone at the school office (add any others e.g., swimming pool phone).
 This procedure is revisited (frequency) at whole school staff meetings.